{{ summaryHeading }}

 How to Use This Tool:

 2. Select Input units, then enter Measured straight duct.
-Measure the duct path from the dryer connection to the exterior termination, not including imaginary fitting allowances.
+Measure the actual duct path from the dryer connection or wall transition to the exterior termination before adding fitting allowances.

 4. Set Length basis.
-Use the common 35 ft reference for a broad screen, manufacturer/custom when you have a model-specific table, and conservative manufacturer-style values when the route or manual calls for stricter allowances.
+Use the common 35 ft reference for an early screen, the manufacturer/custom option when the dryer manual gives a maximum and fitting table, or the conservative basis when the route deserves stricter allowances.

 Interpreting Results:

-Equivalent length is the main result.
-It adds straight duct, elbow penalties, flexible transition allowance, termination allowance, and any other fitting allowance.
-Remaining allowance is the selected maximum minus the equivalent length.
+Equivalent length is the main number.
+It combines measured straight duct, elbow penalties, flexible duct allowance, termination allowance, and any other fitting allowance.
+Remaining allowance is the selected maximum minus that equivalent length.

-• Cleaning cadence combines route utilization, fitting share, usage, flex allowance, and time since cleaning.
-It is a maintenance clue, not a fire-risk certificate.
+• Clean soon and Watch closely come from route utilization, fitting share, usage, flex allowance, and months since cleaning.
+They are maintenance cues, not a fire-risk certificate.

-Use the result as a route screen.
-Confirm final compliance with the dryer manual, local code requirements, visible duct material, exterior airflow, and any installer or inspector notes.
+Read the result as a route screen.
+Final acceptance still depends on the dryer manual, local code, visible duct material, termination condition, exterior airflow, and any installer or inspector requirements.

 Technical Details: